-Note, in most cases, the operator is not needed and equations could be written without a whenclause (but not in the example above, since the print statement is otherwise not associated to a clock).
+Note, in most cases, the operator is not needed and equations could be written without a when-clause (but not in the example above, since the print statement is otherwise not associated to a clock).
 This style is useful if a modeler would clearly like to mark the equations that must belong to one clock (although a tool could figure this out as well, if the when-clause is not present).]

+'''

 Clock(intervalCounter=intervalCounter, resolution=resolution)

+'''

 Rational interval clock.
-The first input argument, intervalCounter, is a clocked component expression (definition 16.6) or a parameter expression of type Integer with min = 0.
-The optional second argument resolution (defaults to 1) is a parameter expression of type Integer with min = 1 and unit = "Hz".
-If intervalCounter is a parameter expression with value zero, the period of the clock is derived by clock inference, see section 16.7.5.
+The first input argument, intervalCounter, is a clocked component expression (definition 16.6) or an evaluable expression of type Integer with min = 0.
+The optional second argument resolution (defaults to 1) is an evaluable expression of type Integer with min = 1 and unit = "Hz".
+If intervalCounter is an evaluable expression with value zero, the period of the clock is derived by clock inference, see section 16.7.5.

-If intervalCounter is a parameter expression greater than zero, the clock defines a periodic clock.
+If intervalCounter is an evaluable expression greater than zero, the clock defines a periodic clock.
 If intervalCounter is a clocked component expression it must be greater than zero.
-The result is of base type Clock that ticks when time becomes t{start} , $t{\text{start}} + interval_1$, $t{\text{start}} + interval_1 + interval_2$, ...
-The clock starts at the start of the simulation t{start} or when the controller is switched on.
-At the start of the simulation, previous(intervalCounter) = intervalCounter.start and the clocks ticks the first time.
-At the first clock tick intervalCounter must be computed and the second clock tick is then triggered at interval_1 = intervalCounter/resolution.
-At the second clock tick at time $t{\text{start}} + interval_1$, a new value for intervalCounter must be computed and the next clock tick is scheduled at interval_2 = intervalCounter/resolution, and so on.
+The result is of base type Clock that ticks when time becomes $t{\rm start}$, $t{\rm start} + interval_1$, $t{\rm start} + interval_1 + interval_2$, ...
+The clock starts at the start of the simulation $t{\rm start}$ or when the controller is switched on.
+At the start of the simulation, previous (intervalCounter) = intervalCounter. start and the clocks ticks the first time.
+At the first clock tick intervalCounter must be computed and the second clock tick is then triggered at $interval_1 = intervalCounter/resolution$.
+At the second clock tick at time $t{\rm start} + interval_1$, a new value for intervalCounter must be computed and the next clock tick is scheduled at $interval_2 = intervalCounter/resolution$, and so on.